juliangut/slim-routing/README.md

 * Minimum PHP version is now 8.0
 * Minimum Slim version is now 4.7
 * PHP8 Attributes have been introduced for routing
-* Annotations have been deprecated and its use is highly discouraged
-* @Router Annotation use is not needed
-* Middleware parameter of @Group and @Route Annotations have changed to "middlewares"
 * ParameterTransformer methods and signatures have changed
 * AbstractTransformer has been removed, simply implement ParameterTransformer
+* Annotations have been deprecated and its use is highly discouraged
+* @Router Annotation use is not needed anymore
+* @Group and @Route Annotations "middleware" parameter have changed to "middlewares" and also accepts a list instead of a single reference
-* Routing transformers now accept an array instead of a single reference
+* @Route Annotation transformers now also accepts a list instead of a single reference
-* Groups now support transformers
+* @Group Annotation now supports transformers as well
 * Some internal methods have changed their signatures

 ## Contributing